How to fit an outside tap

 Can you fit an outside tap anywhere?

 Yes.
-Basically, you can fit an outside tap anywhere.
-You just need to be able to run a cold water pipe to it.
-Outside taps are normally fitted on the outside wall behind kitchen sinks but can be fitted anywhere.
+You can fit an outside tap anywhere.
+You just need to be able to run a cold water supply pipe to it.
+Garden taps are usually fitted on the outside wall behind kitchen sinks, but can be fitted anywhere.

-How long does it take a plumber to fit an outside tap?
+How long does it take a plumber to install an outside tap?

-Most of the time it takes less than an hour for a plumber to fit an outside tap.
+Most of the time it takes less than an hour for a plumber to install an outside tap.

 It can sometimes take a lot longer (2 -3 hours) depending on exactly what needs to be done.

-The distance from the water supply where the outside tap is being fitted can be a problem, or the original plumbing might need a lot of adapting to get a new connection onto it, but most of the time (for me) it takes less than an hour for an outside tap installation.
+The distance from the water supply where the tap is being fitted can be a problem, or the original plumbing might need a lot of adapting to get a new connection onto it, but most of the time (for me) it takes less than an hour.

 Author